-Shola forests are tropical Montane forests found in the valleys separated by rolling grasslands only in the higher elevations.
-They are found only in South India in the Southern Western Ghats.
-The shola forests are patches of forests that occur only in the valleys where there is the least reach of the fog and mist.
-Other parts of the mountains are covered in grasslands.
-The trees never grow on the mountain tops.
-This is such a unique landscape formation that is native only to the southern Western Ghats.
-The word Shola is derived from the Tamil language word சோலை (pronunciation: cÕlai) meaning grove.
+Shola forests are tropical Montane forest patches found within the valleys separated by grasslands only at elevations above 1600 meters.
+It is found exclusively in South India, especially within the Southern Western Ghats.
+The shola forests are patches of forests that occur within the valleys where there’s less fog and mist to damage the plants.
+Grasslands cover the other parts of the mountains.
+The trees never grow on the open, exposed mountain tops.
+This is a really unique landscape formation that is found only in the southern Western Ghats.
+The word “Shola” comes from the Tamil word சோலை (cÕlai) which means “grove“.
 This origin of these forests, however, is still under debate.
-Some suggest that these were a result of the indigenous people who lived here have controlled and maintained the growth of grasslands by constantly burning them.
-But samples from the soil of the mountains proved that the forests existed way before the humans evolved.
-In 1984, deep bore samples were taken from the mountains of the shola forests and they were analyzed.
-The result was that they contained the same material that the soil was made today (which was a result of the grass) and hence it remained grassland thousands of years earlier than the humans came to earth!
+Some suggest that these resulted from the indigenous folks that lived here controlling and maintaining the growth of grasslands by constantly burning them.
+But samples from the soil of the mountains proved that the forests existed way before humans evolved.
+In 1984, deep bore samples were taken from the mountains of the shola forests and were analyzed.
+The result was that they contained the identical material that the soil was made today (which was a result of dead grass) and hence it remained grassland thousands of years prior to the humans!

 The Shola forests are generally said to be found in altitudes above 2000 meters of sea-level.
 Although they are found from altitudes higher than 1600 meters.
 Shola forests are native only to the Southern Western Ghats.
 They are found only in the high altitude mountains of the states Karnataka, Kerala, and Tamilnadu.
 Nowhere else in the world exist such a kind of forest.
 There are several hypotheses that explain such a unique occurrence of grasslands and forest mosaics.
 Some suggest the grasslands were mad-made and controlled by fire and grazing.
 This theory also suggests that the periodic fires ensured that no trees grew in the mountain tops restricting them only to the depressions between the mountains.